 The article will have many photos of the assembly process — perhaps they will help those who are also planning to buy this chair and want to understand in advance what to expect.

 I initially thought I should make a tutorial on assembly.
-But in reality, the instructions included are quite detailed, with pictures and in Ukrainian.
+But actually, the included instructions are quite detailed, with pictures and in Ukrainian.
 Additionally, there are official videos (added above).
-So I'll add photos of the process in a separate thread to this post.
+So I will add photos of the process in an additional thread to this post.

 A month of use.
-The first impressions have already passed
+The first impressions have passed

 And I will probably start with what might surprise you.